3/6/2025

 Michael Glenn

-How would you characterize, I recognize this might be a tough one to answer, Sebastian, but how would you characterize your competitors manufacturing footprint in the stair lift market?
-Is it primarily domestic based or there's a lot of import products associated with the US stair lift market?
+How would you characterize, I recognize this might be a tough one to answer, Sebastian, but how would you characterize your competitor's manufacturing footprint in the stairlift market?
+Is it primarily domestic-based or there's a lot of import product associated with the U.S. stairlift market?

 speaker

-I think again, there's a lot of factories established in the US that manufacture locally, but again, global supply chain.
-So some people might bring some parts from Asia or from Europe, but again, I think it will be in relation for everybody and not just for SAVERA.
+I think, again, there's a lot of factories established in the U.S. that manufacture locally.
+But, again, it's a global supply chain.
+So some people might bring some parts from Asia or from Europe, this, that, that.
+So, again, I think it will be inflation for everybody and not just for Bossa Maria.

 speaker